Displayed Type Theory and Semi-Simplicial Types: Introduction

-\paragraph{Acknowledgements.} We would like to thank Tim Campion for bringing the binary ordering to our attention, via a talk given by Emily Riehl on her joint work with Tim.
-Astra would also like to thank Emily Riehl for many discussions in the course of weekly advising meetings, and Steve Awodey for hosting her over a two month period at Carnegie Mellon University, during which many ideas regarding the semantics of dTT were developed.
+\paragraph{Acknowledgements.} Both authors would like to thank Tim Campion for bringing the binary ordering to their attention, via a talk given by Emily Riehl on her joint work with Tim.
+Astra would also like to thank Emily for for many discussions in the course of weekly advising meetings.
+Further, Astra is grateful to Steve Awodey for hosting her during the months of March and April 2023 at Carnegie Mellon University, and Emily for hosting her during the Fall 2023 semester at Johns Hopkins Univeristy.
+Many of the initial ideas regarding the semantics of dTT were developed during the CMU visit, and our construction of the simplicial model was worked out during the JHU visit.
 Mike is grateful to Thorsten Altenkirch and Ambrus Kaposi for many useful conversations while developing Higher Observational Type Theory that have also informed this work.